 She hasn't waited idly, however.
-While keeping an eye on the mailbox, she's written sixteen novels, twelve of which have been translated into more than twenty languages, and a couple hundred articles, book reviews, author interviews and op-ed pieces.
+While keeping an eye on the mailbox, she's written seventeen novels, twelve of which have been translated into more than twenty languages, and a couple hundred articles, book reviews, author interviews and op-ed pieces.
+Plus, she's edited one non-fiction book with another non-fiction book in the works.
 She's also conducted a number of writing workshops in the U.S. and in Canada, and she's spoken about writing for publication to local, national and international audiences.
-In 1998 she founded her own small press, Delphi Books, which today has thirteen print titles and ten eBooks.

 Now, with apologies to Proust, she's devised her own questionnaire:

 Where do you get off--oh, sorry.
 Where are you from?

 I was born and raised in Kansas City, MO, and my prepaid burial lot is located there.

 What makes you think anyone's interested--strike that.
 What made you want to become a writer?

 I was always a reader, as was almost everyone in my family.
 I would finish a story or a book or the back of a cereal box (did I mention I read those in a pinch?), and my imagination would be in overdrive.
 What if she'd said this?
 What if he'd done that?
 One day I started writing my own stories.
 I didn't tell anyone what I was doing.
 Nor did I quit my day job.
 I just put the seat of my pants to the seat of my chair and I wrote ... and was both surprised and thrilled when I started selling.

 I honestly don't know.
 Sometimes a title will come to me.
 Other times, a first line that begs for expansion.
 I've even had last lines pop into my head.
 The only book I've written that I saw from beginning to end was Once A Warrior.
 I never say that this or that book is my favorite.
 But I knew Once A Warrior was special, and I still consider that book a gift.